eliseduverdier/edition_sci_open_access/doc/README_FOR_APP.md

  * received_at ( = created_at?)
  * accepted_at ( when reviews are ok and editor says go )
  * conflict_interests
- * licence ( everything is in open access but licence can vary.
-CC: BY SA by default)
+ * licence ( everything is open but licence can vary.
+Default: CC BY SA)

 ## people